marcel8121/windows11-mods/README.md

-FIRST: Open your registry.
+# First Open your registry.

 This will be our friend throughout this Guide.
 You can do that by pressing Windows + R and type regedit